craigdab/naturaldocs-test/README.md

    Block Comment: <!-- -->
 ```
 ### Additions to current Lilypond/Scheme Code
-Every comment needs an additional line of code from Natural Docs preceeding it: `keyword: title`.
+Every comment in a Lilypond or Scheme file needs an additional line of code from Natural Docs preceeding it: `keyword: title`.

 List of Keywords
 https://www.naturaldocs.org/reference/keywords/